waffle87/cses/introductory_problems/readme.md

 **Input**: The first input line has an integer `q`: the number of queries.
 After this, there are `q` lines that describe the queries.
 Each line has an integer `k`: a 1-indexed position in the string.
 (Example: 3 7 19 12)

 **Output**: For each query, print the corresponding digit.
 (Example: 7 4 1)

+### Grid Paths
+There are 88418 paths in a 7 * 7 grid from the upper-left square to the lower-left square.
+Each path corresponds to a 48-character description consisting of characters D (down), U (up), L (left), and R (right).
+You are given a description of a path which may also contain certain characters ? (any direction).
+Your task is to calculate the number of paths that match the description.

+**Input**: The only input line has a 48-character string of characters ?, D, U, L, and R. (Example: ??????R??????U??????????????????????????LD????D?)

+**Output**: Print one integer: the total number of paths.
+(Example: 201)